sakkyoi/deploy-satro/README.md

 Feel free to forked [satro](https://github.com/sakkyoi/satro) and modify it to suit your needs.

+## Demo article

+The live demo about how to authoring your content.
+[Example](https://satro-example.pages.dev/article/example/)

 ## License

 This project is licensed under the LGPLv3 License - see the [LICENSE](./LICENSE) file for details.